Module 2: Hosting an MCP server behind an AgentCore Gateway

 AgentCore Gateway

 The Gateway is the front door for clients.
 It validates JWT tokens from Cognito before forwarding requests to the MCP server.
-This separation means your MCP server code never has to deal with auth - the Gateway handles it.
-It also enables Cedar policy enforcement (covered later).
+Your MCP server code never has to deal with auth - the Gateway handles it.

 Want to know more? - Pulumi Registry